RodSarhan/eslint-plugin-react-native-unistyles/README.md

 ## Supported Versions

-This plugin only supports Unistyles v2 for now, there are no plans to support v3 or v4 until i need that for my own work.
+This plugin supports Unistyles v3 starting from v3.0.1.

-However, you're welcome to open a PR or take over the project to add support for those versions if you'd like.
+For v2 support you can install v0.2.9

 ## Installation